Division of Campus Life

 What happens after a hazing report is made?

-Once a report is made, Brown’s Office for Student Conduct and Community Standards will review the report for behaviors that violate University policies and follow the procedures outlined on their website.
+Once a report is made, Brown’s Office of Student Conduct & Community Standards will review the report for behaviors that violate University policies and follow the procedures outlined on their website.
 Individuals who fail to comply with the University’s Anti-Hazing Policy are subject to disciplinary action, up to and including:

 • Suspension or expulsion for students